mariesaoconnell/ArmagHEADon-/readme.md

 Out of space?
 Click the link below for the web based version!

-## User Stories
+## Original User Stories

-AAU I want to click start in a start menu
+- AAU I want to click start in a start menu
-AAU I want to see a rules page
+- AAU I want to see a rules page
-AAU I want to choose my own category
+- AAU I want to choose my own category
-AAU I want to see my score update in real time
+- AAU I want to see my score update in real time
-AAU I want to be able to exit at any time
+- AAU I want to be able to exit at any time

 ## MVP Goals